 I started regularly getting emails, comments, messages, etc. from people who all had the same question: Does the Poster Boy formula still work?

 Anytime a strategy involves reaching out to influencers / big companies in your industry, it usually follows the same cycle:

-- A few people experience incredible results with the strategy.
+- A few marketers and entrepreneurs experience incredible results with the strategy.

 - A lot of people start abusing it in an annoying way.

 Fortunately, that has not been the case with the Poster Boy formula, for one major reason: unlike typical outreach-based strategies, it allows you to GIVE influencers reasons to promote you instead of ASKING them to promote you.

 In the last year alone, I’ve seen people use the Poster Boy formula to get featured in:

 So yes, it still works!
 The only thing that’s changed is we teach people a few additional steps that we’ve learned work well over the years.
 That’s what I want to show you today.